juan-giacosa-kenility/js30/README.md

 ### Sources

-This series contain a bunch of information from the following sites, authors, articles and more:
+This series contain a bunch of information and whole passages from other sites, authors, articles and more that I respect and found useful.
+Eventually,  once I learn how to write, I'll improve them.
+For now, I'm just gluing some pieces together in order to ease you the pain of having  to search them yourself.
+Every quote, and passage will be linked 👇🏻down here👇🏻, in the [sources section](#sources) (smiling emoticon):

 - [You don`t know Javascript by Kyle Simpson](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/up%20%26%20going/foreword.md)
 - [The odin project](https://www.theodinproject.com/)
 - [Javascript info](https://javascript.info/)

-I am not (at the moment) the owner or mind behind any of the excercises that are in this course, every excercise will be dully credited to its/their owners.